jprackley/Discussion-3-Array-vs-Array-Lists/README.md

 The do have some important differences.

 Arrays:
--Are fixed in size and can not be resized after they are initialized.
+-Arrays are fixed in size and can not be resized after they are initialized.
--enhanced for loop
--Array references
+-Removing, Adding, and Inserting elements into an Array is more difficult and requires the use of loops or creating new Arrays.

 Array Lists:
--
+-Array Lists are dynamic and can be resized as new elements are added or removed.
+-Array Lists come with methods that allow for easier manipulation of the Array Lists such and .add(), .set(), and .remove().